Sloning BioTechnology and Henkel to Co-Operate in Enzyme Development

 Headquartered in Düsseldorf / Germany, Henkel KGaA has about 55,000 employees worldwide and counts among the most internationally aligned German-based companies in the global marketplace.
 People in approximately 125 countries around the world trust in brands and technologies from Henkel.

-About Sloning BioTechnology GmbH
+Sloning BioTechnology GmbH